 - FleetPortal: FleetPortal allows you to remotely create CoPilot vehicle settings, such as Vehicle Routing Profiles, and then assign those settings to specific groups of vehicles.
 FleetPortal data is generally maintained by a fleet administrator.

 - Content Tools: Content Tools allows you to create, manage and share custom location and routing content with CoPilot.
 A company can assign one or more administrators to monitor the content as well as individual contributors to add to it.
+Content is shared with CoPilot via settings in FleetPortal.

 - MapSure: MapSure allows you to submit edits, such as new or corrected information about streets.
 The Trimble MAPS data team will check your edits against official sources and include all improvements in future map data updates.

 - Create and assign Configuration Profiles to vehicle groups.
-Configuration Profile settings allow you to monitor the driver's compliance with a route (if you are licensed for route compliance), and limit the changes a driver can make to the settings on his or her CoPilot app.
+Configuration Profile settings allow you to monitor the driver's compliance with a route (if you are separately licensed for RouteReporter route compliance), and limit the changes a driver can make to the settings on his or her CoPilot app.

 Working with Content Tools